matrix-io/matrix-documentation/docs/matrix-os/overview/publishing.md

 All sensors, integrations and computer vision usage must be registered in the `config.yaml`, and will be authorized by users on install.

-All applications will be code-reviewed and are subject to removal at any time.
+All applications will be code reviewed and are subject to removal at any time.

 ## Before publishing an application.